How To Win Any Argument About Abortion

-So you're at a party, and someone says something ignorant.
-And while you know that they're in the wrong, and that you could totally engage them and win if you were a bit more prepared, your words escape you.
-To make sure that doesn't happen, we've compiled a series of handy reference guides with the most common arguments — and your counter-arguments — for all of the hot-button issues of the day.
-This week's topic: How to argue the pro-choice position.
+So you're talking to someone who says something ignorant.
+And while you know that they're in the wrong, your words escape you.
+To make sure that doesn't happen, we've compiled a series of reference guides with the most common arguments — and your counter-arguments — for the most hot-button issues.
+Ahead, how to argue the pro-choice position.

 Common Argument #1: A fetus is a human being, and human beings have the right to life, so abortion is murder.

 The Pro-Choice Argument: I'm probably not going to convince you that a fetus isn't a life, as that's basically the most intractable part of this whole debate, so I'll be brief: